Strategic Thinking Behaviors

 What is the Big Picture?

 But what really does the big picture mean and what do you need to do to “see” it?
-Strategically, strategic thinking behaviors related to the “big picture”…
+Strategic thinking behaviors related to the “big picture:”

 Leaders and the Big Picture

-In general, organizations count on company executives to have the big picture view and use strategic thinking behaviors to lead.
-Because leaders operate at a higher level, executives are often better positioned to see things that are more applicable to the entire company rather than to a specific functional area or project.
+Organizations count on company executives to run effective strategy retreats, take a big picture view, and use strategic thinking behaviors to lead for growth and innovation.
+Because leaders must operate at a higher level, executives are often better positioned to see things that are more applicable to the entire company rather than to a specific functional area or project.

 Executive leaders are typically the ones who have the responsibility for making plans for the whole organization, and, therefore, tend to focus on the overall direction rather than the step-by-step tactics designed to get them where they want to go.